 Leave the ladder rungs to the top bunk free – no hanging laundry there.
-Also, keep clear the floor space at the bottom of the ladder so the person on the top bunk can get up and down easily.
+Also, keep clear the floor space at the bottom of the ladder so the person on the top bunk can get up and down easily and safely.

 If you plan to leave early in the morning, prepare your backpack the night before.
 Then you can make a quiet exit in the early hours, without waking up your roommates, and finish any packing in the hallway or common room.